tldr-nyc/tldr-nyc.github.com/_posts/2015-02-26-staticadobe.md

 	Member "hostContainer"
 	Member "icons"
 	Member "importAnFDF"
-		Security Priviledged for Method, Have a list of allowed Events Member "importAnXFDF"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "importAnXFDF"
-		Security Priviledged for Method, Have a list of allowed Events Member "importDataObject"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "importDataObject"
-		Security Priviledged for Method, Have a list of allowed Events Member "importIcon"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "importIcon"
-		Security Priviledged for Method, Have a list of allowed Events Member "importSound"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "importSound"
-		Security Priviledged for Method, Have a list of allowed Events Member "importTextData"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "importTextData"
-		Security Priviledged for Method, Have a list of allowed Events Member "importXFAData"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "importXFAData"
-		Security Priviledged for Method, Have a list of allowed Events Member "info"
+		Security Priviledged for Method, have a list of allowed Events:
+	Member "info"
 	Member "innerAppWindowRect"
 	Member "innerDocWindowRect"
 	Member "insertPages"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec